Shaka Hislop: Coaching career

 On 17 March 2009, Hislop signed a contract to be an assistant coach while primarily working with the goalkeepers of the Quinnipiac University football team.
 After a brief period he resigned as coach due to his media commitments with ESPN.

 Media work

 In 2008, Hislop began a weekly blog covering Major League Soccer for the British newspaper The Guardian's website.
-He currently works as a commentator on ESPN FC TV and in addition to commentary he has also interviewed several major footballing figures, including his former club manager Harry Redknapp after his move from Portsmouth to Tottenham Hotspur, USA international goalkeeper Kasey Keller, and Portuguese manager José Mourinho after he led Chelsea to the Premier League title in 2015.
+He works as a commentator on ESPN FC TV and in addition to commentary he has also interviewed several major footballing figures, including his former club manager Harry Redknapp after his move from Portsmouth to Tottenham Hotspur, USA international goalkeeper Kasey Keller, and Portuguese manager José Mourinho after he led Chelsea to the Premier League title in 2015.

 Personal life

 Hislop married his wife, Desha, in 1995.
 He is the cousin of American sprint athlete Natasha Hastings.
-He has 5 children.
+He has 5 children; his daughter Khazia Hislop was a gymnast.

 His brother Kona played for Livingston and Hartlepool.

+In July 2023, Hislop collapsed on air while working as an analyst for ESPN at the Rose Bowl, Pasadena.
+He later described the incident as "awkward" and said that he was seeking medical opinion.